Be inspired this summer at Music & Drama Camp

 For questions regarding the cinema track, email Isaiah Kazarovich.

-2019 MUSICAL: PETER PAN JR. (For those entering 7th grade and above)
+2020 MUSICAL: ALADDIN JR. (For those entering 7th grade and above)

 AVAILABLE PIANO TRACKS:

 - Have practice time every day during the private lesson time.

 - Be assigned a duet partner, choose a duet piece, and practice with a duet coach.

 - Be in an ensemble learning sight reading, playing by ear, and developing a level-specific piece for the concert.

 - Sing in the camp choir.

 - Participate in the afternoon General Music Electives.

 Enjoy all the fun of the stage, without standing in the spotlight.
 Join us for a week of technical theatre, where you will learn the basics of set construction, painting techniques, lighting, sound, and running a production from behind the scenes.
 You will help build an entire set in one week and see it "come to life" in the Drama Camp’s production.